cjgeyer/mat/README.md

 The only place I can think of where you really need matrix inversion is calculating the inverse Fisher information matrix (because you don't use this in further matrix multiplications).

+This package when checked with

+    R CMD check baz_*.tar.gz --as-cran

+generates complaints about registration of native routines.
+If we actually wanted to make this a CRAN package (which of course we don't because it is just a demo), we would need to do that.
+See R package `fooRegister` in Github repo `foo` (https://github.com/cjgeyer/foo) for how to do that.